Customizing Your Output

 max_workers: 16 # Parallel downloads (faster)

-download_images: true # Always on
+download_images: true # On by default

 network: